 We will be assuming you have version 3 of HTK, although everything should work with any recent version.

-tells the tool to load the config file calledCONFIG
+-T 1specifies basic tracing-C resources/CONFIGtells the tool to load the config file calledCONFIGin the directoryresources

 Simple scripts are provided for building a basic speaker-dependent digit recogniser from your own data.
 You will need to modify them slightly to make the more advanced system later.
 You will need to refer to the HTK manual.

-HTK is not open source, so the only way to obtain the manual for HTK is to register on the HTK website.
-Do that now.
+HTK is not open source, so if possible you should obtain the manual for HTK is to register on the HTK website.
+However, you can also browse the manual on the web: HTK book as webpage.
+If you are logged into speech.zone you can also find a copy in the assignment forums.
 You don’t need to read the manual yet, but it will be useful later.

 To modify the scripts you’ll need to use a text editor, such as Atom or emacs.
 Never use a word processor!